prg-titech/Sanajeh/README.md

 compiler: PyCompiler = PyCompiler("examples/nbody/nbody.py", "nbody")
 ````

 The build script needs to specify the path of the file to be compiled.
 The result of the compilation is put in `/device_code/(dir_name)` where `dir_name` is also specified by the script.

-The class `PyCompiler` can be found in `src/sanajeh.py`.
+The class `PyCompiler` can be found in `/src/sanajeh.py`.
+It uses definitions in `/src/py2cpp.py` to do the compilation.

 ## DeviceAllocator